 Before you approach the provided sample of a rhythm change, there are a few things you must go over.

 If you frequently find yourself running past your time signature, or you find that your note values are always a bit uneven, then you should practice.
 Use a metronome at a low tempo and practice your note values.
-Not only are note values important in all music, but especially in techniques based off of rhythms, such as rhythm changes.
+Not only are note values important in all music, but especially in techniques based on rhythms, such as rhythm changes.

 A very important thing to do, especially in jazz, is to warm up before you play.
 Jazz music uses a lot of large and complex guitar chords, and some of those large chords are widely spread.
 If you aren’t properly warmed up you can injure your wrists stretching your fingers out to achieve certain shapes.
 Make sure your hands are warm before playing; cold hands leads to stiffness and stiffness leads to injury.